cased27/academicTranscripts/JSnotes.md

 		`Var capitalize = function(str) {` <br>
 		`return str.charAt(0).toUpperCase() + str.slice(1); } `<br>

+<ins>NAMING FUNCTIONS</INS> <br>
+It's best practice to use names that will easily read/translate into English (which makes it more developer/reader- friendly and easier to understand when revisited at a later date)

+* If you have `function sumArray(numbers)` (plural, since it relates to an array with mulitple elements) it makes sense to name the `.forEach` elements of that “number” (singular) as it relates to the individual element of the array numbers

 <ins>NAMESPACING</ins>
 You can add a function with the same name if you identify each object of the function in a different way: <br>